-Runners will start down Evergreen Lane between the pavilion and the clubhouse so make your move fast because the next 2.5 miles is narrow but a true gem of singletrack trail as you take a right turn onto Not Fairway.
-The singletrack is “surprisingly technical” meaning you’ll need to be constantly quick-footed to avoid the pointed rocks that are quite possibly are attached to the Earth’s core.
-Not Fairway is a gradual downhill amid Pennsylvania hardwoods and ferns.
-Then you make a left turn onto Tree-odge – “get it” – then Code Blue Trail.
+Runners will start down Evergreen Lane between the pavilion and the clubhouse so make your move fast because the next 2.5 miles is narrow but a true gem of singletrack trail as you take a left turn onto Black Bear Trail.
+The singletrack is “surprisingly technical” in some places and twisty and turny throughout.
+Black Bear Trail is a gradual downhill amid Pennsylvania hardwoods and ferns.
+You will take a left onto Lost Porcupine Trail which offers even more twisty turns on singletrack.
+Then you make a right turn onto Tree-odge – “get it” – then Code Blue Trail.
 On the northeastern side of Spruce Knob, these trails with its pine, lush moss, mushrooms and mountain laurel, is reminiscent of the great trails in the northern PA Wilds or Catskills.
 Not to give away any secrets but you might end up doing a little bit of “wilderness parkour” before you are done.

 At the bottom, there will be a water-only aid station, then the second half of the Devils Hairpin is on deck…

 10K Challenge: Part 2 (2.7 miles | +1426 ft. / -481 ft.)